• Products

 1 2 server.additional-connector.1.port=8081 plugin.secure.tunnel.upstream.port=8081

-Remove HTTPS redirection from the web.xml file
+Remove the HTTPS redirection

 Before you start